Credit card: Early charge coins and cards

-Beginning in the late 19th century, charge cards came in various shapes and sizes, made of celluloid (an early type of plastic), copper, aluminum, steel, and other types of whitish metals.
+Beginning in the late 19th century, charge cards came in various shapes and sizes, made of celluloid, copper, aluminum, steel, and other types of whitish metals.
 Some were shaped like coins, with a little hole enabling it to be put in a key ring.
 These charge coins were usually given to customers who had charge accounts in hotels or department stores.
 Each had a charge account number, along with the merchant's name and logo.

 The charge coin offered a simple and fast way to copy a charge account number to the sales slip, by imprinting the coin onto the sales slip.
 The Charga-Plate, developed in 1928, was an early predecessor of the credit card and was used in the U.S. from the 1930s to the late 1950s.
-It was a 2+1/2 × 1+1/4 in rectangle of sheet metal related to Addressograph and military dog tag systems.
+It was a 2+1/2 × 1+1/4 in rectangle of sheet metal related to addressograph and military dog tag systems.
 It was embossed with the customer's name, city, and state.
 It held a small paper card on its back for a signature.
 In recording a purchase, the plate was laid into a recess in the imprinter, with a paper "charge slip" positioned on top of it.
 The record of the transaction included an impression of the embossed information, made by the imprinter pressing an inked ribbon against the charge slip.
 Charga-Plate was a trademark of Farrington Manufacturing Co.
-Charga-Plates were issued by large-scale merchants to their regular customers, much like department store credit cards of today.
+Charga-Plates were issued by large-scale merchants to their regular customers, much like later department store credit cards.
 In some cases, the plates were kept in the issuing store rather than held by customers.
 When an authorized user made a purchase, a clerk retrieved the plate from the store's files and then processed the purchase.
-Charga-Plates sped up back-office bookkeeping and reduced copying errors that were done manually in paper ledgers in each store.
+Charga-Plates sped up back-office bookkeeping and reduced manual copying errors.